 While most companies provide coverage through reimbursement, a budget-weary traveler may want to look for one of few companies that may make arrangements and pay for accommodations directly if you encounter an insurable event.

 Time Frames of Coverage

-In order to be eligible for travel delay benefits, you’ll need to be subjected to a delay that meets the minimum number of hours outlined in your travel insurance plan.
+To be eligible for travel delay benefits, you’ll need to be subjected to a delay that meets the minimum number of hours outlined in your travel insurance plan.
 This time frame will vary between plans but is often somewhere in the 3-12 hour range.

 Any delay that is less than the designated time frame will most likely not be eligible for reimbursement.
 Keep this in mind when scheduling flights to connecting flights, cruises and tours.
 Give yourself enough time to arrive and depart again.